ai-driven-dev/ai-driven-dev-community/CONTRIBUTE.md

 **Description**:

+// TODO Alex : use when you want to...?

-What the prompt is about.
+What the prompt is about, why should I use it, and when to use it, what to expect.

 **How to use the prompt**: